yehjxraymond/geeksg-blog/content/blog/how-much-do-you-actually-make-when-transferring-balance-from-cpf-oa-to-sa-the-answer-is-more-than-you-think.md

 Turns out, it is more than what we thought.

-> Transferring 50k now gives us more than EXTRA 40k in interest when we retire
+> Transferring 50k now gives us EXTRA 40k in interest when we retire

 ## Scenario